tanky321/HVACMonitoring/README.md

 * Power derived from furnace.
 The original design was powered through the regulator on the Adafruit Huzzah32 via an external USB connection.
 * The H20 detection circuit was not functional in its existing state.
 * Adafruit Huzzah32 is a bit pricey.
 With the ability to have boards made by JLC, it made sense to go with an ESP32 Module
 * Size.
-The old design was rather large, shrinking it down would be ideal.
+The old design was rather large, shrinking it down would be ideal

 ## Setup
 ### Connections